danb0b/danb0b.github.io/content/work-blog/2024-01-04-class-wrapup/index.md

 ### More Introductory Concepts on the Computational Side

 I introduced the mechanics of _using_ MuJoCo before explaining how modern simulators work or some of the many tradeoffs each one makes in its design.
-This meant that students only started understanding these tradeoffs later in the semester as they began encoutering issues with contact and friction.
+This meant that students only started understanding these tradeoffs later in the semester as they began encountering issues with contact and friction.
 That can be ok, but some of the feedback I heard from students was that they would have liked to learn more how simulation works first.
 I think this would be a valuable addition.

 The same can be said for the topic of optimization.
-Though it is a gigatic topic, more could have been discussed in class about the types of optimzation categories there are, some of the most popular algorithms in each category, and the tradeoffs and considerations you need to employ in selecting one.
-I believe this would have been valuable, especially with more time inthe semester.
+Though it is a gigantic topic, more could have been discussed in class about the types of optimization categories there are, some of the most popular algorithms in each category, and the tradeoffs and considerations you need to employ in selecting one.
+I believe this would have been valuable, especially with more time in the semester.
 However, optimization approaches change quickly, and is likely to already be stale if I am teaching it.
 I believe it is within an engineer's domain to know how to pick, design, and implement a good approach to solving a given problem, but I believe that in this class that knowledge should be general rather than specific, so that students can adapt what they learn to whatever the popular approach of the day is in the future.

 That being said, I think one lecture devoted to optimizing with reinforcement learning or neural networks vs ```fmin()``` would be a valuable addition.